HL7/davinci-ecdx/input/pagecontent/direct-query.md

 Some data consumers may require that the data they receive are signed.
 When performing direct queries when signatures are required on the returned results, the following general rules apply:

-- The signature represents system-level attestation by the sending organization that they are the source of the information.*
+- The signature represents a *system-level* attestation by the sending organization that they supplied the information and it is a complete and accurate representation of the shareable information available from that system meeting the requested criteria.
+This signature does NOT attest that the information itself is accurate because the system can't make that determination.*
 - The `Bundle.signature` element on the FHIR searchset Bundle is used to exchange the signature.

 \* Consult with your payer and your legal team for questions reqarding legal liability associated with sharing and signing data.